HYPERBARIC OXYGEN THERAPY

 • Please submit the completed referral form along with supporting medical chart notes via fax to 480-590-6145.

-• For assistance with insurance coverage verification, our experienced team and insurance specialist, Isaac, is available to help determine if your patient qualifies for coverage.
+• For assistance with insurance coverage verification, our experienced team and insurance specialist, Isaac, is available at 619-861-8704 to help determine if your patient qualifies for coverage.

 • Call our office today at 480-590-5277 to get started.